Department of Psychological Science

 - Advising in Psychology (VIDEO)

-- In the first semester of your first year, it is best to take PSYC 001 (Introduction to Psychology) as this is the gateway course to the Department as well as a prerequisite for 100 level Psychology courses.
+- In the first semester of your first year, it is best to take PSYC 001 (Introduction to Psychology) as this is the gateway course to the Department as well as a prerequisite for 100 level psychological science courses.

-- It is best to take at most two 100 level Psychology courses so you can concentrate on meeting the College of Arts & Sciences degree requirements.
+- It is best to take at most two 100 level psychological science courses so you can concentrate on meeting the College of Arts & Sciences degree requirements.

 - Arts & Sciences degree requirements are described on the College of Arts & Sciences' website.
 Special questions regarding these requirements are best answered by an advisor in the Dean's Office.
 Just call 656-3344 or stop at 438 Main St. (just behind Waterman Bldg.) and ask to speak to an advisor.

 - It is important that you take PSYC 109 (Psychology Research Methods I) the Fall of your second year and PSYC 110 (Psychology Research Methods II) the Spring of your second year so you can complete the rest of your major requirements in a timely manner.
-PSYC 109 is the gateway course to the Psychology major and a prerequisite for almost all 200 level Psychology courses.
+PSYC 109 is the gateway course to the psychological science major and a prerequisite for almost all 200 level psychological science courses.